Search:

 Connection

 To raise the connection of a contact, the player must spend Chips equal to the new Connection Rating, and Days x (New Rating) for ratings up to 4 and Weeks x (New Rating) for 5 and above.
 This waiting time can be skipped through a solo run or CSR.
 To advance a contact to connection 6, the character must also complete a solo or player sponsored run.
 For Rating 6 and above, the character must also complete a solo or player sponsored run.
 All other players that have this Contact may update their character sheets to reflect the Contact’s new Connection Rating, but do not change the Loyalty Rating.
 Contacts may not have a Connection Rating greater than 8.
-Official Runnerhub Contacts cannot have their Connection raised with chips.
+Official RunnerHub Contacts cannot have their Connection raised with chips.

-Page last modified on November 02, 2023, at 11:56 PM
+Page last modified on September 04, 2024, at 09:26 PM